Cloudflare can be activated on any of the domains hosted on your hosting account.

 Enhanced security due to the inclusion of an additional layer of web application firewall provided by Cloudflare.

-This easy tutorial shows you how to activate Cloudflare on a hosted domain in your HostM hosting account.
+Use the following step-by-step guide to activate Cloudflare on a hosted domain in your HostM hosting account.

 If you have not already done so, ensure that your website is set up to be accessible via HTTPS.
 This allows for full end-to-end SSL when Cloudflare is activated.